 Avoiding diet culture and eating the things you enjoy

 Pizza is one of my favourites treat foods.
-Note I say, treat and not cheat food.
-Using negative or shaming language like ‘cheat food’ and labelling food as good or bad is in line with diet culture and does not fit with eating intuitively to sustainably maintain a healthy and balanced diet.
+Note I say, treat and not ‘cheat food’.
+Using negative or shaming language like ‘cheat food’ and labelling food as good or bad is something that I am trying to avoid.
+This is because it falls in line with diet culture and consequently does not fit with eating intuitively to sustainably maintain a healthy and balanced diet.
 It’s important to eat those things you really enjoy every once in a while, and if you can make them healthier then you can enjoy them more!

 Domino’s pizza was my favourite hangover treat, but honestly, after gorging my way through an entire medium sized veggie pizza I would feel uncomfortably full, and spend most of the night tossing and turning, feeling sick and wondering why I had to eat that last slice!
 Which is why I have taken to making my own pizza and I’m thrilled with the results!
 Trust me, it’s so much easier than you might think.

 Following a largely plant based diet doesn’t mean I beat myself up if I enjoy some cheese now and again.
 In fact, cheese is a good source of protein and calcium.
 However, it is also high in saturated fat and salt which can contribute toward high cholesterol and blood pressure, both of which can increase your risk of developing cardiovascular disease (1).
 This doesn’t mean to say cheese is a ‘bad food’ just that you should be aware of the proper portion sizes and how cheese contributes towards your daily nutrient intakes.
 However, if you are avoiding cheese or dairy products, for whatever reason, there are plenty of alternative, plant-based sources of calcium and protein that have the added bonus of being lower in saturated fat and salt.
 For example, lentils, beans and calcium-set tofu.